MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/serial-port-console-redirection-table.md

 # Serial Port Console Redirection Table  (SPCR)

 This document defines the content of the Serial Port Console Redirection Table.
-This table is used to indicate whether a serial port or a non-legacy UART interface is available for use with Microsoft® Windows® Emergency Management Services (EMS).
+This table is used to indicate whether a serial port or a non-legacy UART interface is available for use with Microsoft&reg; Windows&reg; Emergency Management Services (EMS).

 The table provides information about the configuration and use of the serial port or non-legacy UART interface.
 On a system where the BIOS or system firmware uses the serial port for console input/output, this table should be used to convey information about the settings, to ensure a seamless transition between the firmware console output and Windows EMS output.